Massive Landscaped Swastika Has East Bay Neighbors on Edge

-A landscaping design in the East Bay had neighbors in an uproar Tuesday as an El Sobrante man carved what appears to be a massive swastika into his front yard.
+A landscaping design in the East Bay had neighbors in an uproar Tuesday as an El Sobrante man carved a massive swastika into his front yard.

 The Nazi symbol could be seen in aerial views of the home owned by Steven Johnson, who claimed it’s a Tibetan symbol from centuries ago.